-The library is fully integrated into the campus voice, data, and wireless network and off-campus access is also available for most databases.
-Other resources available 24/7 from the webpage include: interlibrary loan, electronic reserves and reference assistance.
-The library loans a small number of laptops for use within the building.
+The library is fully integrated into the campus data network and remote access is available for most databases.
+Other resources available from the webpage include: the online catalog; research guides for selected departments, programs, and courses and a variety of research assistance tools.
+Additional electronic services available 24/7 through the webpage include: interlibrary loan, electronic reserves, and live reference assistance.

-Marywood University is a member of the Pennsylvania Academic Library Consortium, Inc. (PALCI), an academic library consortium with over 75 member institutions.
-Through PALCI’s E-ZBorrow service, the holdings of many academic libraries in Pennsylvania, New Jersey, and West Virginia are easily accessible for borrowing by Marywood students.
-Through PALCI’s RapidILL Interlibrary loan initiative, students can have electronic articles delivered directly to their e-mail boxes, usually within a few hours of placing a request online.
+Marywood University is a member of PALCI, the Pennsylvania Academic Library Consortium Inc., with nearly 70 member institutions in Pennsylvania, New Jersey, New York, and West Virginia.
+Through PALCI’s EZBorrow service, the holdings of many Pennsylvania libraries, including large research libraries are easily accessible for borrowing by Marywood students and faculty.
+Through PALCI’s RapidILL Interlibrary loan initiative, students and faculty may have electronic articles delivered directly to their e-mail boxes usually within a business day after placing a request on line.

-The library offers numerous introductory workshops to the various databases and the online catalog.
-At faculty request, librarians present course-integrated information literacy sessions.
+The library offers numerous introductory workshops to the various resources and the online catalog.
 Traditional reference assistance is available during regular library hours.
-Indepth research consultation is available upon request.
+In-depth individual and group research consultation is available upon request.